of what you call them - horned lizard, horny toad or horned frog -

 1910 Postcard courtesy rootsweb.com/ %7Etxpstcrd/

-The spines have made it the final meal of many an unwitting
+The spines have made it the final meal of many an unwitting snake.

-lizard can not squirt blood out of its eye, do not believe them.
+can not squirt blood out of its eye, do not believe them.
 It can do

 this, and does.
 Some of us found this out the hard way, after years

 until it went into a trance.
 We called it "horny toad hypnosis."

 fray and defended the "horned frog" designation against all comers.